 The Fund's distributions may be taxable as ordinary income or capital gains.
-If you are investing through a tax-advantaged account, such as an IRA or an employer-sponsored retirement or savings plan, special tax rules apply.
 You should consult your own tax advisor with respect to any particular U.S. or non-U.S. tax consequences of your investment in the Fund.

 Payments to Financial Intermediaries